 I couldn’t help but repost this favorite peach recipe.
 I love peaches, and they are ripe and delicious – right about now.
 Enjoy all the fresh ones you can, and use this cobbler for your extras.

 This recipe has been handed down from a special lady.
-My memories of Grandma Maxine reflect on her loving-kindness, her soft voice, and her smile.
-What my husband remembers most about her are: swaying on the maple tree in the orchard also know as “riding the horsey-branch” , endless back rubs, a table spread with a home-cooked “dinner” (or lunch) such as homegrown beef, potatoes, and canned vegetables from the garden – and always a cold jug of homemade apple cider (from the orchard press) in the fridge.
+My reflections of Grandma Maxine reflect on her loving-kindness, her soft voice, and her smile.
+My husband has many fond memories of her from his childhood.
+He remembers her: swinging him on the maple tree in the orchard also know as “riding the horsey-branch”, the longest and best back rubs, a table often filled with a home-cooked “dinner” consisting of homegrown beef, potatoes, and canned vegetables from the garden.
+He says, ” And always a cold jug of homemade apple cider (from the orchard) in the fridge.”